United States women's national rowing team: Tom Terhaar

-Recent success
+Notable achievements

 The women's team has achieved major wins in many recent international races.
 In every Olympics since his joining the team, the women's 8+ has medaled, and other boats have medaled or placed.
 Their silver medal in the 2004 Summer Olympics was the first medal the team had won in years.
 During the world championship that year the women finished with a silver medal, but have proven themselves and won nearly every year since then.

 During the 2008 Summer Olympics in Beijing, the women's 8+ won gold.
 In the 2012 Summer Olympics the women continued to prove themselves, and commanded another gold.
 During the 2016 Summer Olympics the team won the competition yet again, and finished with another gold, beating out Great Britain by a few seconds.

-The women also have performed well at World Championships and been noted for their consistency.
-For over a decade, they have finished with medals and some of the fastest times in the world.
-Their first gold medal with Terhaar came during the 2006 world championships, and was a morale and confidence booster in terms of being able to achieve success.
-They continued to win gold at the world championships through 2016.
-In 2017, the women placed fourth; a shocking result in their decade-long winning streak.
+Their recent performances at World Championships have been notable as they finished with multiple medals and achieved some of the fastest times in the world.
+Their first gold medal with Terhaar came during the 2006 world championships.
+They continued to win gold at the World championships through 2016.
+In 2017, the women placed fourth; a surprising result to end their 11 year winning streak.

-Another of the team's notable performances includes their world record for the women's 8+.
+Another one of the team's notable performances includes their world record for the women's 8+.
 During the 2013 world championships, the 8+ broke their own world record for the 2000 meter race, with a time of 5:54.160.
 The United States also set the world record in 1994 for the women's lightweight 4-, with a time of 6:36.400.